eastgenomics/Genie/README.md

 - The number of patients with inframe deletions which cover the same CDS positions or are nested within the deletion.
     - These counts are only present for the `In_Frame_Del` variant type.

-This requires a file (`--columns_to_aggregate.txt`) where each Genie annotation to be kept in the final VCF are provided, one per line.
+This requires a file (`--columns_to_aggregate.txt`) where each Genie annotation to be kept in the final VCF are provided, one per line, and (`--column_for_inframe_deletions`) which specifies whether to extract positions of an inframe deletion from the HGVSc or HGVSp notation.
 A file of cancer types which are classified as haemonc-related cancer types are (`--haemonc_cancer_types.txt`) and a file of cancer types which are classified as solid cancer types (`--solid_cancer_types.txt`) can also be provided in order to generate grouped counts.

 Example command:
 ```